rtCamp/rtbiz-helpdesk/docs/staff/README.md

 #### How to get information that might be missing in this manual?

-Please reach your site admin for any Helpdesk queris.
+Please reach your site admin for any Helpdesk queries.